Congratulations, you’re hired. Now get to work! Here are a few things new assistant professors don’t usually count on:

 a.
 Planning to buy a home?
 If you can swing it, you’ll save the moving costs if you buy right away and let your new employer cover the costs.
 And if you’re planning to have kids, that would also be the time to think about schools. . .even if it’s a few years off.

 b.
 You’re going to have benefits with your job.
 Be smart about them.
 A good rule is to contribute as much as possible to retirement from the beginning or at least as much as your school will match.
-Also, buy lots of life insurance.
+Also, buy lots of life insurance when you first get the chance to enrol — later they can require you to have a medical exam and use pre-existing conditions against you.
 It’s cheap and that way your family is covered if anything were to happen.

 c.
 A home office is tax deductible in both the U.S. and Canada.
 If you have one, you can deduct it.
 Also talk with a knowledgable tax consultant about other deductions related to your professional life.
 For instance, let’s say that your school doesn’t cover all your travel — in the U.S., that comes off the taxes.